Jessica Lange: 2009–2015: Career resurgence

-In 2012, she had a supporting role in her Grey Gardens director Michael Suscy's box-office hit The Vow, opposite Channing Tatum and Rachel McAdams, but also returned to star as the lead in the second season of American Horror Story, titled American Horror Story: Asylum.
+In 2012, she had a supporting role in director Michael Suscy's box-office hit The Vow, opposite Channing Tatum and Rachel McAdams.
+She returned to TV to star as the lead in the second season of American Horror Story, titled American Horror Story: Asylum.
 Once again, she was chosen by TV Guide and Entertainment Weekly for giving one of the "best performances of 2012".
 She won a second Dorian Award for Best TV Performance of the Year by the GALECA, and received a fifth Emmy nomination, a thirteenth Golden Globe Award nomination, a fourth Screen Actors Guild Award nomination, a second Saturn Award nomination, and a second Critics' Choice Television Award nomination.

-In 2013, the third season of American Horror Story, American Horror Story: Coven, garnered the series its highest ratings to that point, and has held the record for garnering the series its highest on-average ratings.
-Lange was joined by fellow film actors Kathy Bates and Angela Bassett.
+In 2013, the third season of American Horror Story, American Horror Story: Coven, garnered the series its highest ratings to that point.
+It has held the record for garnering the series its highest on-average ratings.
+Lange was joined in the season by fellow film actors Kathy Bates and Angela Bassett.
 For her work on the show, Lange earned a third Primetime Emmy Award for Best Actress in a Movie or Miniseries, a third Dorian Award for Best TV Performance of the Year and her first Critic's Choice Television Award for Best Actress in a Movie or Miniseries.
 She also received her fourteenth Golden Globe nomination, her fifth Screen Actors Guild Award nomination and her fifth Satellite Award nomination for her performance on the series.
-In addition, Lange replaced Glenn Close in a film adaptation of Émile Zola's Thérèse Raquin, directed by Charlie Stratton and titled In Secret, co-starring Elizabeth Olsen, Tom Felton, Oscar Isaac, and Matt Lucas for which she received rave reviews.
+In addition, Lange replaced Glenn Close in a film adaptation of Émile Zola's Thérèse Raquin, directed by Charlie Stratton and titled In Secret (2013).
+It co-starred Elizabeth Olsen, Tom Felton, Oscar Isaac, and Matt Lucas, and Lange received rave reviews.